MicrosoftDocs/entra-docs/docs/identity/users/licensing-groups-resolve-problems.md

 > [!WARNING]
 > When changing an existing static group to a dynamic group, all existing members are removed from the group, and then the membership rule is processed to add new members.
 If the group is used to control access to apps or resources, be aware that the original members might lose access until the membership rule is fully processed.
 >
 > We recommend that you test the new membership rule beforehand to make sure that the new membership in the group is as expected.
-If you encounter errors during your test, see [Resolve group license problems](licensing-groups-resolve-problems.md).
+If you encounter errors during your test, see [Use audit logs to monitor group-based licensing activity](licensing-group-advanced.md#use-audit-logs-to-monitor-group-based-licensing-activity).

 ## Duplicate proxy addresses